MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-answers-faq.md

 ### How does a bot maker get the most out of GPT Answers?

 GPT Answers works best when you designate a trusted and valid website from which content should be queried.
 In particular answers are most accurate when you specify a top-level domain, or avoid using a URL that contains multiple levels or "paths".
-See the [GPT Answers Learn topic](gpt-answers.md) for examples and suggestions.
-All webpages that belong to this domain will be searched for a match against the user’s question.
+See the [GPT Answers Learn topic](gpt-answers.md) for examples and suggestions. ==All webpages that belong to this domain== [^1] will be searched for a match against the user’s question.

-> [!WARNING]
->
-> Does the last sentence mean that even if you put in a subURL (microsoft.com/rewards/earning), GPT will look at everything under microsoft.com?
+[^1]: Does the last sentence mean that even if you put in a subURL (microsoft.com/rewards/earning), GPT will look at everything under microsoft.com?
 Or only at content in that path, eg microsoft.com/rewards/earning/help and microsoft.com/rewards/earning/redeem would be used, but microsoft.com/systems/review would not?

 ### How can a customer contribute?